db-tu-dresden/vscode-tslgenedit/README.md

 - Added command to create new data files.
 - Optimized Preview rendering.

+### 0.0.5

+- Added Sorting of Primitives in a TSL Primitive Data File.
+- Added Formating a TSL Data File.

 ### Acknowledgments

 Thanks to Alexander Krause for getting the web view and rendering up and running.